Cone-equivalent nilpotent groups with different Dehn functions: Upper bounds on the Dehn functions of G p,p and G p,p-1

 \subsection{First and Second commuting $k$-Lemmas}

 For simplicity of notation, we will assume that $j=3$.
 The proof for $j>3$ is the same.
-Recall that we are proceeding by induction on $p$.
-In particular the Main commuting Lemma \ref{lem:MainLemma} and the Cutting in half Lemma \ref{lem:Cutinhalf} can be used in the group $G_{p-1,p-1}$ with area $\lesssim_{p} n^{p-2}$ and diameter $\lesssim_p n$.
+Recall that we are proceeding by induction on $p$ as shown in Figure \ref{fig:structure-proof-upper-bound}: i.e.\ the Main commuting Lemma \ref{lem:MainLemma} (which is a special case of the Main Theorem \ref{thm:Upperbound}) and the Cutting in half Lemma \ref{lem:Cutinhalf} can be used in the group $G_{p-1,p-1}$ with area $\lesssim_{p} n^{p-2}$ and diameter $\lesssim_p n$.
+Note that formally the Cutting in half Lemma \ref{lem:Cutinhalf} is stated in the subgroup $G_{p-1,p-2}\leqslant G_{p-1,p-1}$.
+However, the natural inclusion of the corresponding presentations means that it also holds in $G_{p-1,p-1}$.